Ercília Costa

-Ercília Botelho Farinha Costa, known as Ercília Costa (1902 – 1985), was a Portuguese revue actress and composer and the first internationally renowned fado singer.
+Ercília Botelho Farinha Costa (3 August 1902 – 16 November 1985), was a Portuguese revue actress and composer and the first internationally renowned fado singer.

 Early life

 Costa was born on 3 August 1902 in Costa da Caparica on the Atlantic coast of the district of Setúbal in Portugal.
 Her parents were fisherfolk.
 When she was three, her family moved to the Alcântara neighbourhood of Lisbon.
 At an early age she began work as a seamstress but soon changed to a theatrical career.

 Career

 As a teenager, Costa performed at an audition to join the cast of a performance to be held at the Teatro Nacional de São Carlos in Lisbon.
 Although she was one of those selected, the project ended up being cancelled, but her performance remained in the memory of the actor Eugénio Salvador, who invited her to join the company at the Teatro Maria Vitória, also in Lisbon.